compomics/ThermoRawFileParser/README.md

 ## Docker

 Use the docker file to build an image.
-It fetches to source code from githhub and builds it.
+It fetches to source code from github and builds it.
 ```
 sudo docker build -t thermorawparser .
 ```